gc200362901/studentdirectory/README.md

   <li>Create Azure web app and snyc with GitHub repo</li>
 </ul>

-<p>The demo site can be found at <a href="https://comp2007studentdirectory.azurewebsites.net/">https://comp2007studentdirectory.azurewebsites.net/</a></p>
 <p>Bootstrap SpaceLab Theme can be found free at <a href="https://bootswatch.com/3/">bootswatch.com/3</a></p>